oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 app.use('/scim/v2', scimRoute);
 ```

 Note: `/scim/v2` will append to every SCIM route.
-You can change this static path as needed, as there isn't a specific URL path explicitly mentioned by the SCIM spec.
+You can change this static path as needed, as there isn't a specific URL path explicitly required by the SCIM spec.
 However, [Okta's SCIM Docs](https://developer.okta.com/docs/guides/scim-provisioning-integration-prepare/main/#base-url) recommend using `/scim/v2` unless unusual factors in your environment necessitate a different URL.

 ## Build the SCIM interface: